-Swiss humanitarian office in Kabul to re-open in autumn
+Swiss humanitarian office in Kabul to reopen in autumn

 The humanitarian office in Afghanistan's capital was closed three years ago after the Taliban came to power.